StioStudio/stio_studio/README.md

 ```
 ### How to get the raw function
-( This is because all functions runs automaticly, even if they don't have a () in the name )
+This is because all functions runs automaticly, even if they don't have a () in it
 ```js
 |I_am_a_function|
 ```